syncfusion-content/windowsforms-docs/WindowsForms/SfButton/Appearance.md

 ### Apply theme

-Appearance of SfButton can be changed by `ThemeName` of SfButton.
+Appearance of the SfButton can be changed by using the `ThemeName`.

 #### Office2016Colorful